live-clones/gmsh/src/imgui/README.txt

 window itself scroll.
 A panel of a single pane is a box that scrolls instead, so that a list filling it -- the listing of the current options -- stops above the footer rather than pushing it out of the window.

+The per-entity ONELAB window (src/common/GuiOnelab.cpp) holds no fields of its own either: it makes one per parameter instantiated from the "ONELAB Context/<Dim> Template/..." templates, for whichever entity was double-clicked.
+Its fields are bound to a place in that list rather than to a name, so that opening the window on a second entity made from the same template -- the same fields, with the same labels -- shows the second entity without the FLTK window having to be built again.

+It brought two things the model could not say.
+A field can ask for its value to be taken once one has finished typing it rather than at every letter (Field::commitsWhenDone): a ONELAB parameter may have the solver run again when it changes, and running it once per letter is not what anyone means.
+FLTK says that by giving the input inside the widget FL_WHEN_RELEASE|FL_WHEN_ENTER_KEY, Dear ImGui by holding what is being typed in a buffer of its own until the item is deactivated -- read afresh at every frame, the value would write over the keyboard between two letters.
+And a panel can say what to do when it is closed (Panel::closed), which is how the window stops highlighting the entity it was about; FLTK hears every way of hiding a window through FL_HIDE, so the builder gives its dialogs a window that reports it, and takes care not to report the window it destroys when it builds one again.

+What a ONELAB parameter *does* when someone changes it moved with the window, from the widget callbacks of the FLTK module tree into GuiOnelab.cpp: the Gmsh option its "GmshOption" attribute names, the hiding, resetting and rewriting its "ServerAction..." attributes ask of the server, and the check the solver wants when Solver.AutoCheck is on.
+The tree calls the same code, so the two agree; the Dear ImGui panel used to write the value back and quietly do none of the rest.

+Two things of that window are deliberately not described.
+A ONELAB number is drawn by the FLTK tree as an inputRange, which carries two small buttons -- the loop level of a parametric sweep, and which graph to plot the parameter in -- and a string of kind "file" gets menu entries for choosing, editing and merging the file.
+Both belong to the metamodel and solver workflow of the module tree, which keeps its own widgets and still has them; the per-entity window shows the value, the range and the choices, and no more.

 FLTK reads "&" in a label as the mark of a keyboard shortcut in menus, buttons and inputs -- and only there.
 A label that is text has to double it for those,